You are here

 The Bravecto Chewable Tablet product EPAR states;

 Five TAS (Target Animal Safety) studies were conducted, of which two were reproductive safety studies.
 Fluralaner appears to be well tolerated when administered to Beagle puppies at up to 5X the maximum exposure dose on three occasions.
 At the recommended dose, Bravecto was in general well tolerated with common mild transient gastrointestinal events (diarrhoea, vomiting, inappetence and drooling).
 An appropriate warning has been included in the SPC (section 4.6).
-The product is safe for use in breeding, pregnant and lactating dogs.

 For the Dog and Cat Bravecto Spot-on product at up to 5x maximum dose…